AlexanderRichey/AlexanderRichey.github.io/articles/2021-09-09-error-handling-in-go-rest-apis.md

 - **Internal errors:** These errors are not that fault of the user.
 As the author of the codebase in question, these errors *are my fault* or the fault of one or more of my dependencies.
 They often mean that there's a bug in the code that I wrote, or other code that I'm using, or that a dependent service is down.
 These errors are in the HTTP status range 500-599.

-The problem is that Go's standard library's `errors` package does not straightforwardly make it easy to distinguish these cases.
+The problem is that Go's standard library's `errors` package does not make it easy to distinguish these cases.
 Here's an example.
 Let's say I have a simple HTTP handler that validates the incoming request and returns an error if the validation fails and does some work if the validation succeeds.

 ```go
 func MyHandler(w http.ResponseWriter, r *http.Request) {